Epidermolysis bullosa signs and symptoms include:

 - Deformity or loss of fingernails and toenails

-- Internal blistering, including on the throat, esophagus, upper airway, stomach, intestines and urinary tract
+- Internal blistering, including on the vocal cords, esophagus and upper airway

-- Skin thickening on palms and soles of the feet (hyperkeratosis)
+- Skin thickening on the palms and the soles of the feet

 - Scalp blistering, scarring and hair loss (scarring alopecia)

 - Tiny white skin bumps or pimples (milia)

 - Dental problems, such as tooth decay from poorly formed enamel

 Epidermolysis bullosa blisters may not appear until a toddler first begins to walk or until an older child begins new physical activities that trigger more intense friction on the feet.